 Each time a package is deployed to an environment, it is copied to all the Robot machines associated with that environment, in the

 Activities used in Studio packages are stored in a NuGet feed that Orchestrator has access to.
 As a result, each time you deploy a package to an environment, the activities are also sent to the Robot machines that are part of that environment.
-For more information, see About the Activities Feed, as well as About Automation Projects on the Robot.
+For more information, see the About the Activities Feed and the About Automation Projects on the Robot pages.

 Files that are not created during the execution of an automation project become read-only when you publish the indicated package to Orchestrator.
 As a result, if you start the process from Orchestrator, you can only read the file, and not write to it.
 If your business process requires you to write in a specific file at some point, be sure to create it during the execution of the package.